-- 24. For a business to make a claim under the scheme, it will be required to confirm by declaration that it has suffered material detriment during the relevant qualifying month relating to an application and that the detriment suffered is as a result of the circumstances brought about by COVID-19.
+- 24. For a business to make a claim under the scheme, it will be required to confirm by declaration that it has suffered material detriment during the relevant period relating to an application and that the detriment suffered is as a result of the circumstances brought about by COVID-19.
 All claims will be made retrospectively. - 25.
+The relevant period for the calculation of material detriment can be calculated by a business in two ways: - i) The qualifying month for the claim - ii) A period of three months ending with the qualifying month for the claim - 26.
+If a business decides to calculate material detriment on the basis of three months ending with the qualifying month for the claim, it must continue to calculate material detriment on that basis for all subsequent claims under the scheme. - 27.
 The definition of "Material Detriment" which will apply under this scheme is as follows:

-A business is considered to have suffered material detriment if during the relevant qualifying month it would be able to evidence a drop in turnover of at least 30% in 2020 or the same month in 2019.
+A business is considered to have suffered material detriment if during the relevant period it would be able to evidence a drop in turnover of at least 30% in 2020 or the same period in 2019.